tossbaws/tb_tools/README.md

 Provides a clean looking front end and navigation through all items provided to it by Jagex's Grand Exchange database, serving them in digestable segments for the user to analyze.

+TODO: Get working with heroku instance so it can be hosted online.